satellytes/satellytes.com/blog-posts/cloudfront-cache-efficiency.md

 }
 ```

-Depending on your usage, you may want to use different hashing algorithms that are more performat.
+Depending on your usage, you may want to use different hashing algorithms that are more performant.

 Now let’s check again our browser console: